What is Social Impact and why is it important?

-- demonstrate the value that it adds to funders in order to defend against cuts or argue for increased funding;
+- demonstrate the value that an organisation adds to funders and wider society, helping to defend against cuts or argue for increased funding;

-- forecast expected outcomes from both existing and new activities and develop measures to assess your performance;
+- forecast expected outcomes from both existing and new activities and develop future measures for assessing performance; and